Search

 • All accommodation and transportation during the trip dates.

-• Two local guides – a local Mongolian guide will meet and travel with you from Ulaanbaatar and will act as a translator with the local protected area biologist.
+• Two local guides – a local Mongolian guide will meet and travel with you from Ulaanbaatar and will be your translator with the local protected area research biologist.

 • All activities listed on the itinerary.